 See this video below, to get a glimpse of the same.

-It has been a week since this day, and everyday I watch these videos during my lunch break in office, and feel happy.
-My husband says, I'm easy to please as I find happiness in the simple joys of life.
-The truth is, catching these moments and seeing nature in it's full glory, is a huge luxury and privilege these days.
+It has been a week since this day, and every day I watch these videos during my lunch break at office and feel happy.
+My husband says I'm easy to please as I find happiness in the simple joys of life.
+The truth is, catching these moments and seeing nature in its full glory, is a huge luxury and privilege these days.
 I'm lucky to be witness to such moments.